cloned2k16/LocalAddrBook/README.md

 =============
 [Try it here] (http://cloned2k16.github.io/LocalAddrBook/)

-A single Page App that stores your contact address to a local storage available offline
+A single Page App that stores your contact address
+to a local storage also available offline
 ``` cli
 the point of this version, is to try give to the end user a great UX,
 by being able to have it working completely off line,